Emergence of a common generalized synchronization manifold in network motifs of structurally different time-delay systems: Transition from Partial to Global GS in Time-delay Systems of Different Orders

 \section{Transition from Partial to Global GS in Time-delay Systems of Different Orders}

 Now, we will demonstrate the genericity of the transition from partial to global GS by revealing it in coupled time-delay systems of different orders so as to prove that the reported phenomenon is not restricted to time-delay equations with structural similarity alone.
-In particular, we will show the existence of a transition to global GS via partial GS in such systems using the measures CC and CPR.
-Mutual coupling is introduced in the $x$ variable of higher order systems.
-We will demonstrate the above results in the following coupled systems. \begin{enumerate} \item In a system consisting of a mutually coupled Ikeda time-delay system (which is a scalar first order time-delay system) and a Hopfield neural network~\cite{hopfield82,meng07,lakshmanan10} (which is a second order time-delay system), and \item In a system of mutually coupled MG time-delay system (which is a scalar first order time-delay system) and a plankton model~\cite{abraham98,gakkhar10} (which correspond to a third order system with multiple delays), \end{enumerate}
+In particular, we will show the existence of a transition to global GS via partial GS in such systems using the measures CC and CPR along with the MFNN parameter.
+We will demonstrate the above results for the following coupled systems. \begin{enumerate} \item In a system consisting of a mutually coupled Ikeda time-delay system (which is a scalar first order time-delay system) and a Hopfield neural network~\cite{hopfield82,meng07,lakshmanan10} (which is a second order time-delay system), and \item In a system of mutually coupled MG time-delay system (which is a scalar first order time-delay system) and a plankton model~\cite{abraham98,gakkhar10} (which correspond to a third order system with multiple delays), \end{enumerate}

 A class of delayed chaotic neural networks~\cite{hopfield82,meng07,lakshmanan10} can be represented as a set of coupled DDEs as given by the equation

 where $x(t)=\left[ x_1(t),x_2(t),\cdots,x_n(t)\right]^T \in R^n$ is the state vector, the activation function $f\left[ x(t)\right]= \left(f_1\left[ x_1(t)\right],f_2\left[ x_2(t)\right], \cdots,f_n\left[ x_n(t)\right]\right)^T$ denotes the manner in which the neurons respond to each other. $C$ is a positive diagonal matrix, $A=(a_{ij}), i,j=1,2,\cdots,n$ is the feedback matrix, $B=(b_{ij})$ represents the delayed feedback matrix with a constant delay $\tau$.
 The general class of delayed neural networks represented by the above Eq.~(\ref{eqn9}) unifies several well known neural networks such as the Hopfield neural networks and cellular neural networks with delay.